kjaisingh/Stock-Prediction-Bot/README.md

 # Stock Prediction Bot
-A Python script that produces predictions for recent stock activity for a given stock.
+A Python script that produces predictions for stock activity of a given stock.
-Utilizes an LSTM network to generate predictions by using the stock activity over the past 75 days to generate a stock price prediction for the next day.
+Utilizes an LSTM network to generate predictions by using the stock activity over the past 75 days to generate a prediction for a stock's closing price the next day.

 ## Execution Process
 1. Install the required dependencies.